canonical/checkbox/checkbox-ng/docs/dev/intro.rst

 To test the current code you are working on you can:

-- Run the :command:`./test-in-vagrant.sh` from the plainbox directory.
-This will take the longes but will go over *all* the tests on *all* the supported versions of Ubuntu.
+- Run the :command:`./test-in-vagrant.sh` from the top-level directory.
+This will take the longer but will go over *all* the tests on *all* the supported versions of Ubuntu.
 It will run CheckBox unit-tests, PlainBox unit-tests and it will even run integration tests that actually execute jobs.